 Clear All Previous Trace Results

 The optional Trace Name parameter enables the creation of a string identifier for the trace operation to assist with identification of trace results.
+When used with the Clear All Previous Trace Results parameter check box unchecked, this parameter allows you to run multiple trace operations and compare the results in the output aggregated geometry feature classes.

 The Aggregated Points, Aggregated Lines, and Aggregated Polygons parameters enable you to specify feature classes for storage of the aggregated result geometry.
 By default, each parameter is populated with a system-generated feature class stored in the project's default geodatabase: